 Silversonic is another one we know well.
 Silversonic takes you to 3 locations on Agincourt reef and it’s an 8 hour day.

 Again, touring the reef with Silversonic was a great experience.
-This ship has a license to swim with dwarf Minke whales in season ( Minke season is roughly July to September)
+This ship has a license to swim with dwarf Minke whales in season ( Minke season is roughly July to September).
+Minke whale tours from Port Douglas are available.

-Great Barrier Reef, Diving and Snorkelling From Port Douglas Deep Sea Divers Den
+Great Barrier Reef, Diving and Snorkelling From Port Douglas with Divers Den

-Deep Sea Divers Den are a well respected local business, now owned by a New Zealand company.
+Divers Den are a well respected local business, now owned by a New Zealand company – they were previously called Deep Sea Divers Den, the name has changed.
 Snorkelling is included in the price, diving is extra.
-Divers Den operate Aqua Quest out of Port Douglas ( The Cairns boat is Reef Quest, the Live Aboard is Ocean Quest)
+Divers Den operate Aqua Quest out of Port Douglas ( The Cairns boat is Reef Quest, the Live Aboard is Ocean Quest).

 Wavedancer Great Barrier Reef Sailing Tour with Snorkelling, Glass Bottom Boat and Scuba Options